dimasalt/feedcalculator/README.md

 Google lighthouse score
 ![application screenshot](/public/screenshots/lighthouse_score.jpg)

-This software is working prototype and is currently in active development.
-An online working website coming soon...
+This software is working prototype and is currently in final stages of development.

-Eventually more cattle types will be added as well ascalculations for other farm animals.
+Eventually more cattle types will be added as well as calculations for other farm animals.